 Eastern Australia Trip.
 Day 8 : Moreton Islands

-It would rather a short stay in Moreton Island, considering a lot of things you can do.
-From snorkeling around the dramatic shipwrecks, to the sand tobogganing in the desert.
+It would rather be a short stay in Moreton Island, considering a lot of things you can do.
+From snorkeling around the dramatic shipwrecks to sand tobogganing in the desert.

-We only enticed with the dolphin feeding program, other than we had the desert experience last year.
+We were only enticed by the dolphin feeding program; other than that, we had the desert experience last year.
 We had to depart for Brisbane at 1.30-ish.
-Nu'man insisted to swim in the sea that morning, despite non-stop raining since yesterday.
-I just followed his wished.
+Nu'man insisted on swimming in the sea that morning, despite nonstop raining since yesterday.
+I just followed his wishes.

-We hopped in to the photo shop to check whether our's are ready to pick up.
-The resort provide official professional photographer to capture that precious moment.
-Little that we know about the Tinkerbell's dolphin family, until we got out pictures.
-We took pictures with Betts and Calypso on 1st encounter, Echo and Nari, next!
+We hopped into the photo shop to check whether ours are ready to pick up.
+The resort provides an official professional photographer to capture that precious moment.
+Little did we know about Tinkerbell's dolphin family until we got our pictures.
+We took pictures with Betts and Calypso on the 1st encounter; Echo and Nari are next!

 Only big apartments get the sea view room, but we don't need that space!